auth0-samples/auth0-aspnetcore-mvc-samples/Samples/oauth2/README.md

 # ASP.NET Core OAuth2 Sample

 This sample demonstrates how you can configure the standard OAuth2 middleware to authenticate users of an ASP.NET Core MVC application using Auth0.

-> This sample assumes that you are not using other authentication middleware such as ASP.NET Identity

 ## 1. Configure your Auth0 application

-Go to the Auth0 Dashboard and esure that you add the URL http://localhost:5000/signin-auth0 to your list of callback URLs
+Go to the Auth0 Dashboard and ensure that you add the URL http://localhost:5000/signin-auth0 to your list of callback URLs

 ## 2. Add the cookie and OAuth NuGet packages